HybridCap: Inertia-aid Monocular Capture of Challenging Human Motions: Approach

 Despite the data-driven motion inference stage learns the mapping from multi-modal observations to 3D motions, the generalization error is non-negligible due to noisy 2D detection and inertial measurements.

-Inspired by recent approaches~\cite{LiveCap2019tog,EventCap_CVPR2020,challencap}, we introduce a hybrid motion optimization stage to refine the skeletal motions to increase the tracking accuracy and overlay performance.
-It jointly utilizes the learned 3D prior from the network of multi-modal weak supervision, the 2D keypoints in the visible regions, the reliable silhouette information from the input images as well as inertial measurements.
+We further introduce a hybrid motion optimization stage to refine the skeletal motions to increase the tracking accuracy and overlay performance.
+It jointly utilizes the learned 3D prior from the network of multi-modal weak supervision, the 2D keypoints in the visible regions as well as inertial measurements.

 In this stage, we first initialize the skeletal motion sequence $\textbf{S}$ using network output by representation transformation $\mathcal{M}(\mathbf{\hat{\Theta}},\mathbf{\hat{t}})$ and then perform the optimization procedure.
 We adopt the Euler angle representation so that the joint angles $\boldsymbol{\theta}$ of $\textbf{S}$ locate in the pre-defined range $[\boldsymbol{\theta}_{min}, \boldsymbol{\theta}_{max}]$ of physically plausible joint angles to prevent unnatural poses.
 Our energy function is formulated as: